python/cpython/Doc/library/ctypes.rst

    0x1d000000
    >>>

-``ctypes`` tries to protect you from calling functions with the wrong number of arguments or the wrong calling convention.
+:mod:`ctypes` tries to protect you from calling functions with the wrong number of arguments or the wrong calling convention.
 Unfortunately this only works on Windows.
 It does this by examining the stack after the function returns, so although an error is raised the function *has* been called::